 Dressed figures, Antonio GRECO, Castellammare di Stabia, Naples, (I).

 Background, Giorgio PASSEGGIERI, Freddy AWAD, Rome.

 The Midnight Mass in Greccio, Italy (1988)

-The composition is inspired by the real things of the village of Greccio and by an episode in the life of Saint Francis of Assisi, to whom his order attributed several centuries later the justification of the crib practice.
+The composition is inspired by real elements of the village of Greccio and by an episode in the life of Saint Francis of Assisi, to whom his order attributed several centuries later the establishment of the crib practice.

 On Christmas night 1223, he had a midnight mass celebrated in a cave in Abruzzo.
 A donkey and an ox were tied to both sides of the altar.
 Thomas de Celano, the biographer of the saint and witness of the events, tells in his Vita Prima that the fervor was so great that everyone present had the vision of a small child who seemed to be asleep.